apalache-mc/apalache/docs/adr/001rfc-types.md

 A concrete proposal can be found in [ADR-002](002adr-types.md).

 It is good to have a number of different opinions here.
-We actually have three issues, not one (I initially have put emphasis only on the third issue):
+We have three
+questions:

 1. How to write types in TLA+.
 1. How to write type annotations (as a user).